 Have you thought about what you want in the ideal learning environment for your child?
 Of course you have!
 You have likely spent hours thinking about how you want your child to spend their foundational educational years.
 Here are some key reasons Escuela del Sol Montessori is that place.

 Montessori classrooms are designed as smaller community groups within a larger one; each community or classroom is comprised of a multi-age group of students.
 Grouping students by three-year developmental planes supports social and cognitive development.
 Multi-age settings facilitate leadership and mentoring: older children can teach and guide younger children; at the same time, younger children observe and learn from older children about their role in the functioning of the classroom.
 Children work with a variety of peers, motivated by interest and ability, not just age.

 A mixed-age class also supports relationship building and continuity.
 Each year about a third of the class moves on and a small group of new children join the community.
 Returning students welcome new friends and teach them about their classroom.
-Teachers really get to know and understand each student by developing relationships built on trust and mutual respect.
+Classroom guides really get to know and understand each student by developing relationships built on trust and mutual respect.
 Strong relationships between teachers and parents also develop, supporting children to be their best selves.